Home Search Contents Feedback Links

 In African Culture, FAMILY is Paramount.

 A people without the knowledge of their past history, origin and culture is like a tree without roots.
-(Marcus Garvey)
+(Honorable Marcus Garvey)

 "We must display and be the beauty, righteousness and love of our culture."